shtrausslearning/bioinformatics-notebooks/biological-sequence-alignment/readme.md

 #### <b><span style='color:#F1C40F'>How to tell if two sequences are homologous?</span></b>

 **<code>HOMOLOGOUS</code>** | **[Wikipedia](https://en.wikipedia.org/wiki/Homology_(biology))**
-- Similar biological structures or sequences in different taxa are homologous if they are derived from a common ancestor
+- Similar biological structures or sequences in different taxa are <code>homologous</code> if they are derived from a common ancestor
 - Thus, two sequences are said to be <code>homologous</code>, if they are both derived from a **common ancestral sequence**

 #### <b><span style='color:#F1C40F'>How similar are these sequences?</span></b>